denpamusic/homeassistant-plum-ecomax/README.md

 - device_uid
 - device_index <sup>1</sup>

-<sup>1</sup> _This will help identify which sub-device (mixer) this parameter belongs to.
+<sup>1</sup> _This will help identify which sub-device (mixer) this
+parameter belongs to.
 Root device (controller) is always 0, while connected mixers can have 1-5._

 ### Set parameter

 Provides ability to set device/sub-device parameter by name.
 Any parameter that is supported by the device/sub-device can be used with this service.
 To get parameter names, please download and open diagnostics data.

-#### Fields
+#### Set parameter fields

 - name
 - value

-#### Targets
+#### Set parameter targets

 - ecomax
 - mixer